 Introduction to Computing in Engineering: ES-2

 ES-2 is a course for mainly first-year Tufts engineering students.
-This year the course is being redesigned to focus more on the Matlab programming language, and on gaining an understanding of basic numerical methods and their use in engineering applications.
+Starting in 2015 the course is being redesigned to focus more on the Matlab programming language, and on gaining an understanding of basic numerical methods and their use in engineering applications.
 At the end of the course:

 1) You should have a solid introduction to programming concepts.
 While the course focuses on the Matlab programming language, the course is intended to teach skills that are transferable across computer languages.